Mr-Smyth/circles/docs/Testing.md

 * :hammer: TEST:
     * Repeated these tests on multiple browsers, and refreshed and hard reset pages multiple times
 * :clipboard: RESULT:
-    * Form pages behaved as expected, and page displayed as expected with no errors in console.
+    * Form pages behaved as expected, and the page displayed as expected with no errors in the console.

 </details>